reach-sh/reach-lang/docs/src/guide/parallelReduce/index.md

 md5: ed7d96413f2f23224d5ea6081ae4cc78
 range: 52-62
 ```
-`ret` must be called inside the API member function to provide the return value to the API caller.
+`ret` must be called inside the API member function to provide the `{!rsh} return` value to the API caller.
 Below on line 17 is the function signature for the API member function `register`.
 It takes no arguments and returns `{!rsh} null`.
 ```
 load: /examples/rsvp-6-vevt/index.rsh
 md5: ed7d96413f2f23224d5ea6081ae4cc78